dsrmurthy/git-python-app/notes.md

 Install GIT
 Create account in github.com
-Create git-python-app folder and open it. add app.py
+Create git-python-app folder and open it. add app.py and write code

-GIT allows source control to main as a central repo online
+add gitignore file to root of the app and write rules

 //manually to add to github
 dsrmurthysoftare@gmail.com/boston@786